Whether you are in a situationship or relationship may be a matter of timing and progression.

 Before talking to your partner try to be calm and rational.
 Keep your self-esteem in check so your worth is not tied to their reply.
 A man can get freaked out by the words, “we need to talk.”

 - Say something like, “I think we are good together.
 I really like hanging out with you, but I want to see what a relationship with you would be like.
 What do you think?“

 - If the person is still not sure, scared or ambivalent, try digging deeper.
 “I know when we met you said you were not looking for anything serious and you didn’t have the time.
 However, we do spend a fair amount of time together. and you do treat me like your girlfriend.
 Have you changed your mind “What is it about a commitment that scares you?”

 - Join with the feelings.
 “I’m scared too, but being in a relationship doesn’t mean we have to get married.“

 - State the benefits of being more serious.
 “I know myself when I’ve been in a committed relationship I can relax.
 I don’t have to worry about what else you are doing.
 We can see what we really have here.”

 Casual relationships are very common, however, not impossible to negotiate.
 Even if a ‘thing’ starts out with no title, rules or expectations, people are not robots and can change how they feel.

 Before you give up on your current situation or ghost them, why not take a risk and ask for what you want?

-Most men say they would prefer a woman to be direct instead of playing games.
+Most men say they would prefer a woman to be direct instead of being quiet or suppressing her needs.
+He may not know how she feels or what she wants unless she tells him.
 What is more important than a label is how two people treat each other.
 Two people have to be sensitive to one another but also authentic.